Custom Event Setup

 Users are responsible for:

-• validating aligner performance for their clinical workflow
+• validating part performance within their manufacturing environment

-3Dresyns does not assume responsibility for clinical outcomes, device certification or regulatory approval.
+3Dresyns does not assume responsibility for clinical outcomes, device certification, CE marking, or regulatory approval of final products manufactured using its materials.

 Relationship to other Instructions for Use